Conjecture I for unirational algebraic groups over imperfect fields: Notation, overview of used notions

-\begin{itemize} \item $K$ shall denote a field of positive characteristic $p$.
-Let us fix an algebraic closure $\overline{K}$ of $K$, denote by $K_s$ the induced separable closure of $K$, and set $\Gamma_K:=\mathrm{Gal}(K_s/K)$. \item By algebraic $K$-group (or algebraic group over $K$), we mean a group scheme over $K$ of finite type.
-See \sga{Exp.
-VIA}. \item For any finite field extension $L/K$ (not necessarily separable), the Weil restriction of an algebraic $L$-group $G$ is written $\mathrm{R}_{L/K}(G)$.
-See \cite[App.
-A.5]{conrad_gabber_prasad_2015}. \item Our reductive groups are supposed to be connected (this is the convention of \cite{BorelLinAlgGrp}). \end{itemize}
+\begin{itemize} \item $K$ shall denote a field of characteristic exponent $p$.
+We fix an algebraic closure $\overline{K}$ of $K$, and call $K_s$ the separable closure of $K$ in $\overline{K}$.
+Set $\Gamma \coloneqq \mathrm{Gal}(K_s/K)$. \item By an algebraic $K$-group, we mean a group scheme over $K$ of finite type. \item For any finite field extension $L/K$, we write $\mathrm{R}_{L/K}(G)$ for the Weil restriction of an algebraic $L$-group $G$ (see \cite[App.~A.5]{conrad_gabber_prasad_2015}). \item $\mathcal{D}(G)$ denotes the derived subgroup of a smooth algebraic $K$-group $G$.
+We also write $G^\mathrm{ab}$ for $ G/\mathcal{D}(G)$. \item We adopt the convention that reductive groups are connected. \end{itemize}

-{\bf Dimension of a field.}
+\subsection{Dimension of a field}